 In 2017, the Joint & Spine Center at Capital Medical Center was awarded its third consecutive Joint Commission Gold Seal of Approval for hip, knee and spine surgery.

-MultiCare Connected Care, based in Tacoma, Washington, is a nonprofit healthcare organization with five hospitals, more than 10,000 employees and more than 130 sites of specialty, primary and urgent care for the region.
+MultiCare has seven hospitals, more than 15,000 employees and more than 130 sites of specialty, primary and urgent care.

-MultiCare Connected Care heritage dates to the founding of Tacoma’s first hospital in 1882.
-In response to the growing community’s needs, MultiCare Health System has built an integrated health network that offers skilled, personal care for every stage of life.
+MultiCare’s heritage dates to the founding of Tacoma’s first hospital in 1882.
+In response to the growing community’s needs, MultiCare has built an integrated health network that offers skilled, personal care for every stage of life.

 MultiCare Connected Care has been recognized for the care it provides, as well as its commitment to patients, investment in technology and involvement in the community.

-MultiCare Connected Care serves residents of Pierce, South King, Thurston and Kitsap counties.
+MultiCare Connected Care serves residents of Pierce, South King, Thurston and Kitsap counties in the Puget Sound Region as well as Spokane in the Inland Northwest

 MultiCare Connected Care consists of: